freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 - Your file should match the example
 - Use `control+o` to save the file.
 - Press `enter` after `control+o` to save the file without changing the name

-- Do not change the name of the file
+## 110. Exit

+### 110.1

+Exit Nano by pressing `control+x`.

+#### HINTS

+- Use `control+x` to exit nano
+- Make sure you are in the `castle.sh` file before you exit
+- Open the file with `nano castle.sh` if you need to open it first

+## 120. Run `castle.sh`

+### 120.1

+The `.sh` extensions on your file means it can run in the terminal as if you entered the commands right in there.
+You can run a `.sh` file with `bash filename`.
+Run your `castle.sh` file in the terminal.

+#### HINTS

+- Type `bash castle.sh` in the terminal
+- Make sure you are in the `project` folder when you enter the command

+## 130. Nano `castle.sh`

+### 130.1

+You can see the command in your file ran and output text into the terminal.
+Open your file again with nano.

+#### HINTS

+- Type `nano castle.sh` in the terminal
+- Make sure you are in the `project` folder when you enter the command

-## 100. Add the bottom row sides
+## 140. Add the bottom row sides

-### 100.1
+### 140.1

+Okay, it's working.
 Add a vertical bar, or pipe (`|`), at each end of your bottom row.
 It should look like this:

 ```
 |____________________|
 ```

-and save the file.
+Save the file when you are done.

 #### HINTS

+- Don't change the other rows
-- Your file should match the example
+- Your castle should match the example
 - Use `control+o` to save the file.
 - Press `enter` after `control+o` to save the file without changing the name
-- Do not change the name of the file

-## 110. Add second row
+## 150. Add second row

-### 110.1
+### 150.1

-Add a row above your bottom row with two more vertical bars.
+Add another story to your castle above the bottom row with two more vertical bars.
 Each bar should be above your existing bars.
 It should look like this:

 ```bash
 |                    |